The Importance of pH and Your Water

 on your fixtures and turn to blue/green stains as they are exposed to air.

 Water with a high (basic) pH level acts the opposite way.
-It is carrying way too much stuff to eat and starts to lighten its load as it travels to your faucets.
+It carries way too much stuff to eat and starts to lighten its load as it travels to your faucets.
 This means it’s causing build-up in your pipes and restricting the water flow into your home.
+Your local water treatment professional can easily test the pH of your water supply.

-Much like turning on hot water to warm up a bath that is too cold, pH levels can be balanced evenly with the right solution.
-Our Ion Pro® offer an acid neutralizing filter [Link to product page] filled with Calcite, natural calcium carbonate media.
-When your water passes through the media, it slowly dissolves the Calcite to feed the hungry acidic levels before they enter your home.
+If your water is acidic, it’s important to let your water supply company.
+If you have a private well, neutralizing filters can be installed to get rid of acidic water.
+Like turning on hot water to warm up a bath that is too cold, pH levels can be balanced evenly with the right solution.
+Our CareClear Pro® offers an acid-neutralizing filter filled with Calcite, natural calcium carbonate media.
+When water passes through the media, it slowly dissolves the Calcite to feed the hungry acidic levels before entering your home.

 The media does need to be refilled occasionally to replenish what is being used to correct the water.
-With the lighter colored tank, you can easily see the current level of media inside or set up a worry-free schedule with your dealer to make sure your home is always protected.
+With the lighter-colored tank, you can easily see the current level of media inside or set up a worry-free schedule with your dealer to ensure your home is always protected.

 Never worry about green stains on your sinks again.
-Contact us today to check your pH levels and bring your water back to neutral.
+Check your pH levels and bring your water back to neutral with a neutralizing filter.
+WaterCare dealers make it easy by offering free water testing and estimates!